BreachWatch Commands

 User Experience

 To sign up for BreachWatch from Keeper's Web Vault or mobile app, navigate to the BreachWatch screen and follow the on-screen prompts.
-You can also purchase BreachWatch directly from the Keeper Security website.
+You can also purchase BreachWatch directly from the Keeper Security websitearrow-up-right.
 After signup, BreachWatch performs a local scan of passwords that are currently stored in your Keeper vault.

 BreachWatch Supports 4 Commands in SDK.